paantunes/paantunes.github.io/index.markdown

 # Overview

 Pedro Antunes is mainly interested in the creation of innovative, first-of-a-kind information systems artifacts, in particular those involving complex social-technical contexts.
 He is a strong advocate of design science research and design thinking.
 His contributions address design theory, meta-theory and methodology.
-He his currently working at the Faculty of Sciences of the University of Lisbon, Portugal.
-He has also worked at Victoria University of Wellington, New Zealand, and Instituto Superior Técnico, Technical University of Lisbon, Portugal.

 # Current research interests